-- The WG agreed that even though Whois should not be the main topic of the discussion as it is not specifically in the remit of this Working Group to make any recommendations for Whois modification, it would not be off-limit to include in the discussion if deemed appropriate for providing an insight into issue I. - Registrant email addresses are not a required WHOIS field.
+- Registrant email addresses are not a required WHOIS field.
 Registrars can publish it if they choose.
-Requiring that this address be made publicly available would solve the issue at hand, but at the same time it might raise privacy and security concerns - and is possibly beyond the mandate of this WG. - Members of the RyC who provided feedback also indicated that ICANN Registry Agreements require that the registrant e-mail address field be displayed in the WHOIS of most gTLDs and sTLDs and most of those registries make submission and display of
+Requiring that this address be made publicly available would solve the issue at hand, but at the same time it might raise privacy and security concerns and is possibly beyond the mandate of this WG. - Members of the RyC who provided feedback also indicated that ICANN Registry Agreements require that the registrant e-mail address field be displayed in the WHOIS of most gTLDs and sTLDs and most of those registries make submission and display of registrant e-mail address mandatory.
+It should be noted that this only applies to 'thick' registries.